BigDataBiology/big-data-biology_org/interests.md

 large-scale metagenomics and in exploring tools that enable reproducible science.

+In particular, we are interested in the potential of designing domain specific languages to concisely specify data handling pipelines in a way that is (1) intuitive, (2) enables defensive programming, (3) computational efficient, (4) extensible.

 ### Relevant papers & Links

 - **Luis Pedro Coelho** [Jug: Software for parallel reproducible computation in